 How many miles can a Toyota RAV4 last?
-When you’re in the market for a new or second-hand RAV4, that’s, of course, a very reasonable question to ask.
+When you’re in the market for a new or second-hand RAV4, that’s a very reasonable question to ask.
 After all, you’re probably looking to get the most bang for your buck.
 In this blog, we’ll look at this question in great detail but first, let’s start with a quick answer:

 On average, a Toyota RAV4 lasts between 230.000 – 250.000 miles.
 A RAV4 needs to go to the garage for unscheduled repairs about 0.26 times per year, with a 10% chance of severe problems.
 Furthermore, RAV4 owners spend an average of $429 per year on repair costs.

-Having said that, we’re certainly not done.
-Below we’ll first explain in more detail how many miles a RAV4 can last.
-After that, we’ll also show you how much a RAV4 costs per year and which production years are the most and least expensive.
+We’re certainly not done.
+Below, we’ll explain in more detail how many miles a RAV4 can last.
+After that, we’ll also show you how much a RAV4 costs annually and which production years are the most and least expensive.
 Furthermore, we also discuss the common problems that the car can have.
 Read on!

 |Amount Of Miles||Percentage Of Cars|